PatternsTechGit/PT_GithubRepos/README.md

 > The current status of our folder is showing that changes are **Stagged** but not **Commited** yet
 >
 >![](images/40.png)
+>
+> You can see that new file is added but not commited yet.
 -------------------
 >### **STEP 7: Commiting Changes**
-> A commit, or "revision", is an individual change to a file (or set of files).
+> *Git Commit* creates a commit, which is like a snapshot of your repository.
+These commits are snapshots of your entire repository at specific times.
+You should make new commits often, based around logical units of change.
 >
+>Over time, commits should tell a story of the history of your repository and how it came to be the way that it currently is.
+Commits include lots of metadata in addition to the contents and message, like the author, timestamp, and more.
+>
 >To commit our chnages we will use
 >
 >```powershell
->git commit -m firstcommit
+>git commit -m yourmessage
 >```
->here *-m* shows the message showing what we have commited
+>here *-m* shows the message showing what we have commited.
+>When we commit, we should always include a message.
+>By adding clear messages to each commit, it is easy for yourself (and others) to see what has changed and when.

 ------------------------------
 >### **STEP 8: Pushing Changes to Server**
 >
->The git push command allows you to send (or push) the commits from your local branch in your local Git repository to the remote repository.
+>The git push command allows you to send (or push) the commits from your branch in your local Git repository to the remote repository.
 >
 >To push to local server we use this command in terminal
 >
 >```powershell
 >git push --all
 >```
->-> Now if you goto your Azure DevOps portal you will see that all your changes are pushed into server successfully.
+>:arrow_right: Now if you goto your Azure DevOps portal you will see that all your changes are pushed into server successfully.
->And you can see our newly created index.html file in local branch *(new-branch)* in Azure Devops repository.
+>And you can see our newly created index.html file in remote branch *(new-branch)* in Azure Devops repository.
 >
 > ![](images/41.png)
  -------------------------------